MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/get-started/java/android.md

     }
 }
 ```

-You can also take a look at our Android Studio test project [here](https://github.com/mono/Embeddinator-4000/blob/master/tests/android/app/build.gradle) for more details.
+You can also take a look at an [Android Studio test
+project](https://github.com/mono/Embeddinator-4000/blob/master/tests/android/app/build.gradle) for more details.

 If you are wanting to use Android Studio 2.3.x stable, you will have to enable the deprecated Jack toolchain:

 ```groovy
 android {
     // ..